 In the center of the room is this simple display of a soldier’s rifle and helmet; aka the “Battlefield Cross.”

 But after those first three notes, at the short pause before the next three notes, it hit me hard that it didn’t matter who lowered the flag or how the song played.
 One million people a year come to visit Normandy American Cemetery and these 9,388 that gave it their all.
 Every day visitors appreciate, honor, and respect their sacrifice.

-The cemetery is open to the public daily, except on December 25 and January 1.
-Hours of operation are 9 a.m. to 6 p.m. from April 15 to September 15, and 9 a.m. to 5 p.m. the rest of the year.
+Open to the public daily, except on December 25 and January 1.
+The hours of operation are 9 a.m. to 6 p.m. from April 15 to September 15, and 9 a.m. to 5 p.m. the rest of the year.
 Staff members are on duty in the visitor center to answer questions and escort relatives to grave and memorial sites.

 Return in 2044 for the 100th anniversary of D-Day and you’ll also watch the opening of a time capsule buried in the lawn in front of the Administration Center.

 Beautifully written and presented.
 I am sure it was a very moving experience to be there.